KateLub/portfolio/README.md

     Github Actions -> Deploy static content to Pages -> Click on the failed deployment (in red) -> sidebar Jobs -> deploy
     ```

+# Acknowledgments

+The animation in this project was heavily inspired by the work of [WindOso](https://codepen.io/WindOso/pen/PoXBYdb).
+Special thanks to them for their creative inspiration!
+The original code is licensed under the MIT License.